 Replace Your Telephone Lines the Right Way

 The cost-efficiency of going with VoIP makes sense for buildings nationwide but carries serious risks for emergency phones.
-VoIP is short for Voice Over Internet Protocol, or, in other words, using the Internet as your regular phone service.
-Dependence on strong internet connections to keep emergency phones live is unreliable.
+VoIP, short for Voice Over Internet Protocol, uses the Internet as your regular phone service.
+Services that depend on managed strong internet connections to keep emergency phones live are unreliable.
 Customers risk losing communications during power outages or internet disruptions – two common scenarios.
 Additionally, placing emergency phones on VoIP networks in publicly accessible locations like elevators opens the door to a building’s network.

 However, all cellular emergency phone solutions are not created equal.
 There is more to it than replacing those lines.
 Those concerned with an efficient response to emergency phone calls using cellular phones, need to be aware that the lack of regulation regarding cellular communicators within the elevator industry has led to low quality, non-code compliant devices.
 Two specific areas where this comes into play are battery backup and phone line verification.
 ASME code dictates the elevator phone provide a “means of communication for at least four hours”.
 The confusion comes when that four hours of talk time is translated into standby time.
 The difference could have significant impact if you are trapped in an elevator and this is your only means of communication.

 The other issue is phone line verification.
 ASME also outlines specifically how the elevator cab must be able to verify the operability of the phone line.
 Ideally (and to meet code), when the phone line connected to your elevator is down, your phone line verification system (PLV) should send a visual and audible signal to notify whoever is onsite so the issue can be managed.
 Unfortunately, not all systems are equipped to do this.

-Our Skyline Cellular Solution: The Best Choice for POTS Line Replacement
+Our Broad Skyline LTE Cellular Solution: The Best Choice for POTS Line Replacement

 When seeking out POTS replacement, you need a solution specifically designed for emergency use if you want a reliable response for any emergency call placed from your emergency device.
 Enter Kings III’s Skyline Cellular Solution.

-Kings III’s cellular solution utilizes commercial strength equipment, created with the sole purpose of meeting the unique needs that come with emergency communication.
+Utilizing commercial strength equipment, our cellular solution was created with the sole purpose of meeting the unique needs that come with emergency communication.

-In a rush to meet customers’ needs, many other available cellular solutions are designed for personal, residential use but oftentimes make their way into commercial spaces as properties seek additional ways to save money.
-While they may work, they aren’t always designed with cellular emergency response in mind.
+Other available cellular solutions are designed for consumer/personal use but make their way into commercial spaces.
+While they may work for a typical call, they aren’t designed with emergency response in mind.
 When seconds count, it’s imperative to have the proper equipment for a reliable response.

-- Can trigger phone line verification via a line verification alarm system
+- A communication alert triggering a phone line verification alarm system

 FirstNet and the FirstNet logo are registered trademarks of the First Responder Network Authority.
 All other marks are the property of their respective owners.